 - For the Winter list, the trimester is September 1 through December 31.
 For the Spring list, the trimester is the January 1 through April 30.
 For the Fall List, the trimester is May 1 through August 31.
 Lists are published within two weeks of the close of the trimester.

-- Player must be in good standing with the USCF (if a member) and OSCF and have earned an established rating in either the NWSRS or the USCF.
+- Player must have earned an established rating in either the NWSRS or the USCF.
 An NWSRS rating is considered established at 15 or more games.
 A USCF rating is considered established at 26 or more games.
 Top player honors are based on the highest established rating earned during the school year.

-- The lists are based on the highest established NWSRS or established USCF rating (as published in a monthly supplement) attained during the relevant trimester.
+- The lists are based on the top ten highest established NWSRS or established USCF ratings (as published in the monthly supplements), by grade, held during the relevant trimester, whether pre- or post- tournament.

 Secrets of Making the List